The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Discussion

 Secondly, a key component of our analysis is the measure of populist rhetoric supplied by the Global Party Survey database \citep{norris2020MeasuringPopulismWorldwide2020} which significantly limits the timeframe of the analysis (no leaders, parties and videos after 2019 were taken into consideration), but also imposes the inherent limits of an expert survey.
 While the GPS is the only available source of multi-dimensional measurements of populist rhetoric on a global scale, the experts surveyed may operate within different understandings of what populist rhetoric is.
 This is particularly challenging in developing countries, where fewer experts answered the survey, as well as in autocratic regimes where experts may not have been able to provide a fair assessment of the (ruling) political parties (or refused to do so).
 By focusing on large countries with free elections, we tried to mitigate some of the risks, but there is the possibility that some measurements used in this study reflect expert biases, especially since we used a single, aggregate measure of populist rhetoric.
 Future studies should aim for more granularity and robustness in the measurement of populist rhetoric, which may be obtained by following a text-as-data approach and obtaining the measures using computational and machine learning tools, where expert survey scores provide external validation \citep{Jankowski2023-ft}.

 Furthermore, since we lacked the resources necessary to process every political speech from each party's official YouTube channel, the first criterion of selection is the view count of the videos.
 Our expectation is that this metric serves as a proxy for the relevance of the speech content to a wider audience over a longer period of time.
-However, since we have no information about the audience, it is possible we are observing a demand-side effect, where audiences of certain political parties might prefer more emotional content.
-This could introduce a specific bias in the sample.
+However, since we have no information about the audience, it is possible that we are observing a demand-side effect, where audiences who consume populist videos might show a stronger preference for those that prominently feature negative emotions, introducing a specific bias in the sample.

-One of the major limitations of our current workflow is that the video-processing algorithm does not focus on one singular face and does not consistently label the same faces between frame jumps, which requires researchers to select videos with consistent framing and a small number of different faces.
-Solving this problem will allow for faster and more reliable collection of larger samples.
+This consideration may apply even more broadly, as our analysis does not fundamentally account for systemic bias in media consumption, coverage, and narrative construction, and consequently the differences in emotional expression may not be a result of varying political styles but rather of bias in media selection.
+Future research should address this issue by comparing emotional expressions across a wider range of media formats---including other social media platforms, television broadcasts of speeches and debates, mediated interviews, etc.---to determine whether the observed patterns persist beyond YouTube's algorithm and environment.

 The next major limitation is a result of the machine learning model deployed for emotion recognition.
-As with all models trained on FER2013 data, low classification accuracy is found for disgust and fear, which is a consequence of their lower frequency in the training set.
-The output of the emotion recognition procedure was not validated by human coders in our study and our confidence in its accuracy is based on previous work \citep{khaireddin2021FacialEmotionRecognition2021}.
-However, because we aggregate negative emotions and focus on average aggregate scores, we do not expect our results to be significantly distorted by possible misclassifications of emotions in individual frames---this is demonstrated by the robustness of results shown by comparing two different methods of frame selection, and therefore different frames being analyzed by the emotion recognition algorithm.
+We conducted a small validation study to compare the performance of our model with the consensus of 5 human coders.
+Although results show evidence of moderate agreement between humans and the machine learning model (53-60\%), there is high inconsistency between human coders even for the simple task of assessing whether a given facial expression shows positive emotion, negative emotion, or a neutral expression.
+This level of agreement, while adequate for our exploratory study, indicates substantial uncertainty in the classification of emotional expressions that could potentially affect our conclusions.
+The higher detection rate for negative emotions compared to positive ones could potentially amplify differences between groups if the model is more sensitive to certain types of expressions.